 However, the temple has maintained its central role in the lives of Latter-day Saints by being able to create a point of intersection between human desires for righteousness and the divine willingness to be bound by covenant.
-This point has remained constant, even though emphases in the Church have changed over time, also bringing change to the endowment ceremony itself.
-In this essay, I wish to enhance our understanding of the importance of the temple in the collective lives of the Saints by providing a history of the endowment: its introduction by Joseph Smith, its origins, changes made since its inception in the nineteenth and twentieth centuries, the effect of modern technology on the ritual, and some possible directions for the future that seem to be indicated by current trends.
+This point has remained constant, even though emphases in the church have changed over time, also bringing change to the endowment ceremony itself.
+In this essay, I wish to enhance our understanding of the importance of the temple in the collective lives of the Saints by providing a history of the endowment, including its introduction by Joseph Smith, its origins, changes made since its inception in the nineteenth and twentieth centuries, the effect of modern technology on the ritual, and some possible directions for the future which seem to be indicated by current trends.

 Some people may feel that any discussion whatsoever of the temple may be inappropriate.
 My understanding of the temple ceremony is that certain names, signs, tokens, and penalties are guarded by vows of secrecy.
-I respect these limitations both as a Latter-day Saint and as a historian.
+I respect these limitations.
 However, it is not my understanding that these prohibitions extend to other areas of the temple ceremony, even though such reticence has become the custom among Latter-day Saints in general.
 I do not wish to offend any who may have a more restricted view than I about what is appropriate to discuss in relationship to the temple and its ceremonies and have worked toward an effective balance of scholarly objectivity, reverence for this sacred institution, regard for the scruples of others, and adequate documentation and development of the points to be discussed.

-In 1912, one year after the First Presidency assigned James E. Talmage to write a book on temples, the Church published The House of the Lord (Bergera 1979, 60-61).
-In his chapter on temple ordinances, Talmage summarized the endowment's content as follows:
+In 1912, one year after the First Presidency assigned James E. Talmage to write a book on temples, the church published The House of the Lord.2 In his chapter on temple ordinances, Talmage summarized the endowment's content as follows: